jpcaruana/my-notes/2016-06-LeadDev-London/1-03-Journey-from-Monolith-to-Microservices.md

 But it comes with additional costs:

 - **service discovery**: new application with 0 business value.
 Increases flexibility
 - **circuit breaker**: new application with 0 business value, too.
-The maybe monad in a distributed system.
+The "maybe monad" in a distributed system.
 Increases resilience and the visibility of systems.

 ## 5. Next steps